Command line interface

 push

-Apply the top patch from the patch queue.
+Apply the top patch from the patch queue, the patch is moved to your repository as the new HEAD patch.

 goto NAME|REGEXP

-Do push or pop until the specified patch is the latest applied patch.
+Do push or pop until the patch specified by name or regular expression is the latest applied patch.

 fold NAME|REGEXP

-Fold patch ‘NAME’ to the topmost patch.
-Patch ‘NAME’ must not be appled already.
+Fold patch ‘NAME’ to the top patch.
+Patch ‘NAME’ must not have been applied already.
 Note that the log message of the fold-patch is appended to the existing log message.
-You may change the log message with git gq refresh -e.
+You can change the log message with git gq refresh -e.

 delete NAME|REGEXP